 : of, relating to, or involving tension

-Recent Examples of tensile from the Web
+Recent Examples on the Web

-These example sentences are selected automatically from various online news sources to reflect current usage of the word 'tensile'.
+These example sentences are selected automatically from various online news sources to reflect current usage of the word 'tensile.'
 Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
 Send us feedback.

 New Latin tensilis, from Latin tensus, past participle

 See more words from the same year

 : relating to the amount that something (such as a wire) can stretch or be stretched without breaking